awsdocs/amazon-opensearch-service-developer-guide/doc_source/infrastructure-security.md

 As a managed service, Amazon OpenSearch Service is protected by the AWS global network security procedures that are described in [Amazon Web Services: Overview of Security Processes](https://d0.awsstatic.com/whitepapers/Security/AWS_Security_Whitepaper.pdf)

 You use AWS published API calls to access the OpenSearch Service configuration API through the network\.
-Clients must support Transport Layer Security \(TLS\) 1\.0 or later\.
-We recommend TLS 1\.2 or later\.
+We require Transport Layer Security \(TLS\) 1\.2 and recommend TLS 1\.3\.
 To configure the minimum required TLS version to accept, specify the `TLSSecurityPolicy` value in the domain endpoint options:

 ```
 aws opensearch update-domain-config --domain-name my-domain --domain-endpoint-options '{"TLSSecurityPolicy": "Policy-Min-TLS-1-2-2019-07"}'